 Land cargo insurance

-Land cargo insurance is mainly used for trucking and railroads to reduce the cargo damage being shipped on the ground.
+You can buy land cargo insurance for trucking and railroads to reduce the cargo damage.

 How much does cargo insurance cost? (with an example）